Spirals-Team/test4repair-experiments/results/math/74/jGenProg/readme.md

 Nb of EvoSuite Tests: 12

-Nb of Failing EvoSuite Tests: 12
+Nb of Failing EvoSuite Tests: 3

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 10.45
+Average Nb of EvoSuite Tests: 10.52

-Average Nb of Failing EvoSuite Tests: 0.75
+Average Nb of Failing EvoSuite Tests: 0.71

+Average Nb of Test-adequate patches: 1.05

 ---